-This is the first in a short series of theological ‘threshings’.
+This is a theological ‘threshing’.
 In the Quaker tradition, threshing is a lively process of getting to the heart of an issue, separating the wheat from the chaff.
 When a theological problem bugs me, I want to thresh it out!
 I may not come up with an answer, but hopefully I’ll bring out some important points.
 If the word ‘theology’ puts you off, think of theology as a tool that should improve the way we talk about our religious and spiritual experience.
 It’s not about giving definitive answers, it’s about speaking with integrity in an informed and inspiring way.

 Do Quakers have souls?
 You may think the answer is ‘obviously yes’, or you may think this question is akin to ‘how many angels can dance on the head of a pin’.
 I hope to show that this question isn’t merely abstract speculation, but actually impacts on how we live our lives.